this post was submitted on 11 Oct 2024

 I think it's fair if Mazda has to operate a server to enable it

-No. Either you support it for a few decades or let the consumer switch to a different service.
+No. Either you support it for a predetermined few decades as part of the vheicle cost, or let the consumer switch to a different service.

 Option 3 take the stop killing games approach and grant the user the server back end when they stop supporting it themselves so users can host it themselves